Trevor Larnach Player Props: Twins vs. White Sox

 Trevor Larnach At The Plate

-- In 39.3% of his games this season, Larnach has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.
+- In 41.4% of his games this year, Larnach has had at least one RBI.
+He's picked up more than one in 13.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.